 Ford has added something called V-Max car to the vehicle as well.
 This puts the GT’s speedometer front-and-centre of the instrument panel, with temperature, oil pressure and fuel reading displays positioned adjacent to it.

 Please keep an eye on our Future Vehicles section for updates regarding the GT, and other exciting models as and when we get them.
-In the meantime, if you have any questions about the GT, please contact your nearest Gates Ford dealership or get in touch with us via our website.
+In the meantime, if you have any questions about the GT, please contact your nearest Gates Ford dealership in Essex and Hertfordshire or get in touch with us via our website.